-Denver County, Colo. – Every year, PETA receives thousands of complaints about people who leave dogs outside in the cold.
+Manchester, N.H. – Every year, PETA receives thousands of complaints about people who leave dogs outside in the cold.
 Although they are equipped with fur coats, dogs and other animals can still suffer from deadly frostbite and exposure, and they can become dehydrated when water sources freeze.
 Cold weather spells extra hardship for “backyard dogs,” who often go without adequate food, water, shelter, or veterinary care.
-That’s why PETA is working to get law-enforcement officials across the country to press charges against people who illegally leave their animals outside to die or to shiver and ache in the cold all day and night.
+That’s why PETA is working with law-enforcement officials across the country to press charges against people who illegally leave their animals outside to die or to shiver and ache in the cold all day and night.

-- Keep animals indoors.
+- Keep animals indoors, as required by law.
 This is absolutely critical when it comes to puppies and kittens, elderly animals, small animals, and dogs with short hair, including pointers, beagles, pit bulls, Rottweilers, and Doberman pinschers.
 Short-haired animals will also benefit from a warm sweater or a coat on walks.
 Don’t allow your cat or dog to roam outdoors.
 During winter, cats sometimes climb under the hoods of cars to be near warm engines and are badly injured or killed when the car is started.